ARE YOU AN INDEPENDENT CONTRACTOR? THE TRUTH ABOUT MISCLASSIFICATION AND YOUR RIGHTS AS A WORKER.

 - The degree of control and nature of the work

-- Whether the worker receives profits and losses as an investment into a business
+- Whether the worker receives profits and losses as an investment in a business

 - The amount of skill required to do the work